tdavis433/Treasurecoastai-/replit.md

 - Shows live preview in iframe with actual widget
 - Useful for verifying colors, position, and greeting text

+**How the Preview Works:**
+- The preview iframe loads the widget embed script (`/widget/embed.js`)
+- Widget settings are fetched via `/api/widget/full-config/:clientId/:botId`
+- The widget applies configured colors, position, and greeting from the bot's widget settings
+- Changes to widget settings in the bot editor are reflected in the preview after refresh

+**Technical Note:**
+The embed script supports two configuration methods:
+1. Token-based: Uses HMAC-signed token for production (more secure)
+2. ClientId/BotId-based: Used by `/dev/embed-test` for testing (fetches config from API)

+**Testing Checklist:**
+1. Select a workspace and bot from the dropdowns
+2. Verify the widget bubble appears with correct primary color
+3. Click the bubble to open the chat window
+4. Verify the greeting message matches the bot's configured greeting
+5. Verify the position (bottom-left or bottom-right) matches configuration

 ### Default Automations
 New clients receive two default automation workflows:
 1. "New Lead – Tag & Status" (trigger: `lead_captured`)